Top 10 Advantages of Online Marketing for Professional Services

 Before we explore the strengths of online marketing, we have an important question to answer.
 What is online marketing?

-The answer is that it is a diverse and evolving set of techniques that use the Internet to reach a wide but often highly targeted audience.
+Online marketing is the use of a diverse and evolving set of Internet based digital techniques to reach targeted audiences.
 These techniques include (but are not limited to) content marketing, social media, websites, search engine optimization, online video, email marketing, paid search, and more.

 Many of these tools work best together: for example, publishing educational content on your firm’s blog and then sharing it to start a conversation on social media.
 Perhaps your blog post uses a YouTube video to illustrate a key point.
 If it’s successful, this piece might help drive up your website’s ranking for Google searches on the topic.